mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

   perform monitor shifts without changing the selected transmission spectrum.
 - New :ref:`HFIRSANS2Wavelength <algm-HFIRSANS2Wavelength-v1>` algorithm to "convert" CG2 event files
   to histograms in wavelength.
+- New BIOSANS instrument definition file to accompany the data collection in event nexus new mode.

 Improved
 ########